dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/microsoft-logins.md

   * Select the **Add** button.
 * Under **Client secrets**, copy the value of the client secret.

 The URI segment `/signin-microsoft` is set as the default callback of the Microsoft authentication provider.
-You can change the default callback URI while configuring the Microsoft authentication middleware via the inherited [RemoteAuthenticationOptions.CallbackPath](/dotnet/api/microsoft.aspnetcore.authentication.remoteauthenticationoptions.callbackpath) property of the [MicrosoftAccountOptions](/dotnet/api/microsoft.aspnetcore.authentication.microsoftaccount.microsoftaccountoptions) class.
+You can change the default callback URI while configuring the Microsoft authentication middleware via the inherited <xref:Microsoft.AspNetCore.Authentication.RemoteAuthenticationOptions.CallbackPath%2A?displayProperty=nameWithType> property of the <xref:Microsoft.AspNetCore.Authentication.MicrosoftAccount.MicrosoftAccountOptions> class.

 ## Store the Microsoft client ID and secret